radagast-the-brown/git-test/README.md

-This is Christopher's first git project!
+#This is Christopher's first git project!
+I think I'm finally beginning to understand how this works.